 Pavement ants are most common during spring and summer, when swarmers mate and reproduce.
 You can tell them apart from other ants because they are dark brown, and are generally slow-moving.
 Pavement ants have a stinger on their thorax, but they are not usually aggressive and won’t sting unless provoked.

 Detecting a pavement ant colony outside of your home can be tricky.
 Their mounds do appear above the edge of pavement and sidewalks, but they can dig deep and wide below the ground level.
 It’s recommended that you work with a local pest control expert to locate and treat the entire colony.
+That being said, if you notice

 How do pavement ants get into your home?